The Gardener's Network

 • Added to compost piles to speed up decomposition, and reduce odors.

 Did You Know?
-Peat moss is used in some beddings for horse and other animals.
-For horses, it results in a shinier coat, and helps to keep their hooves healthier.
+Peat moss is used in some beddings for horses and other animals.
+For horses, it results in a shinier coat and helps to keep their hooves healthier.
 It also reduces odors.

 For most applications, use one part peat to 2 parts regular garden soil.

-Peat pots are naturally organic.
-Peat is compressed into round or square pots of varying sizes, from 2 -1/2 inches to 5 inches in diameter.
-The pots are organic and porous, yet strong enough to hold seed starting soil and your favorite, young seedlings.
-At planting time, transplant seedling in the pot right into the garden, minimizing transplant shock.
+Peat pots are made from sphagnum peat moss, compressed into round or square pots of varying sizes, from 2 -1/2 inches to 5 inches in diameter.
+The pots are organic and porous, yet strong enough to hold seed starting soil and your young seedlings.
+At planting time, transplant seedlings in the pot right into the garden, minimizing transplant shock.
 Roots will easily grow through the pots.
-Buy Peat Pot

-Peat pellets - is compressed sphagnum moss, held together in a string-like netting.
+Peat pellets – are compressed peat held together in a string-like mesh sack.
 Add water and it expands.
 These pellets are popular for their ease of use.
 They also minimize transplant shock.
-While it is made from peat, pellets are not completely organic.
-They have a small charge of fertilizer in them.
-And, the netting is made of nylon, cornstarch and cotton.
-Buy Peat Pellets

 About Peatlands and Bogs